LoV432/next-openwrt-stats/README.md

     restart: unless-stopped
 ```

-After running this configuration, the WebUI will be accessible at `http://localhost:3000`.
+After running this container, the WebUI will be accessible at `http://localhost:3000`.

 ## OpenWrt Setup